Francis Hare-Naylor

 Francis Hare-Naylor (1753–1815) was an English historian, novelist and playwright.
 He eloped with the painter Georgiana Hare-Naylor and they had most of their children abroad.
 They returned to Herstmonceux when his father died.
-Georgiana died in Lausanne and Hare-Naylor sold Herstmonceux and never returned.
+Georgiana died in Lausanne; Hare-Naylor then sold family property at Herstmonceux and never returned.

 Early life

 He was the eldest son of Robert Hare-Naylor of Herstmonceux in Sussex, canon of Winchester (son of Francis Hare), by his first wife, Sarah, daughter of Lister Selman of Chalfont St Peter, Buckinghamshire.
 Sarah died when Francis was a child.
 The raconteur Augustus John Cuthbert Hare attributes the loss of his kinswoman to:

-a chill brought on by eating too many ices when over-heated by dancing at Sir John Shaw's, at Eltham, leaving to the Hares a diamond necklace, valued at 30 000, and three children, Francis, Robert, and Anna Maria.
+a chill brought on by eating too many ices when over-heated by dancing at Sir John Shaw's, at Eltham, leaving to the Hares a diamond necklace, valued at £30,000, and three children, Francis, Robert, and Anna Maria.

 His father took as his second wife another heiress, Henrietta Henckell.
 She persuaded her husband into demolitions of Herstmonceaux Castle, for the construction of a house to be settled on her own children.

 Francis Hare-Naylor had a legacy from his mother, and lived almost entirely in London.
 There he formed a friendship with Charles James Fox, and became one of the circle around Georgiana Cavendish, Duchess of Devonshire at Chiswick.
 She introduced him to her cousin Georgiana Shipley, fourth daughter of Jonathan Shipley, who had learned painting in Joshua Reynolds's studio.
 Her eldest sister Anna Maria was the wife of Sir William Jones.

 Marriage

 Bishop Shipley invited Hare-Naylor to Twyford, but the following day he was arrested for debt while driving in the episcopal coach with Georgiana and her parents.
 He was then forbidden the house.
 The Duchess of Devonshire gave the pair an annuity of £200 a year, and on this they married.
 They went to Karlsruhe, and then to the north of Italy.

 In 1797 Hare's father died, and it was found that his second wife had built her new house of Herstmonceaux Place on entailed land.
-The Hare-Naylors set off for England, leaving three of their children in the care of Prof. Clotilda Tambroni and a Spanish priest, and appointing Polyglot Giuseppe Caspar Mezzofanti tutor of their precocious eldest son.
+The Hare-Naylors set off for England, leaving three of their children in the care of Prof. Clotilda Tambroni and a Spanish priest, and appointing the polyglot Giuseppe Caspar Mezzofanti as tutor of their precocious eldest son.

 The Hare-Naylors settled at Herstmonceaux.
 Hare-Naylor's democratic principles made enemies, and he rejected a baronetcy.
 From 1799, when the Hare-Naylors fetched home their children, life became a financial struggle, requiring support from the now-widowed Lady Jones.